jcacela0298/C-Programs/WagePointers/ReadMe.txt

 I worked on a payroll tracker program that utilizes pointers, and contains various functionality for client interaction.

-If you would like to view my IT YouTube channel, follow this link: https://www.youtube.com/@ITtutorjack
+If you would like to view my YouTube channel, follow this link: https://www.youtube.com/@TheSoftwareTutor1

 To use and interact with this program, feel free to download the files and make sure they are in the same folder.
 Then, either double-click on the "WagePointers.exe" file, or you can go to the command prompt in terminal, navigate to the appropriate directory, and run the .exe file by entering the following command: